 Please note, the above examples may differ from actual offers made.
 A combination of A Level and BTEC awards may also be accepted.

 For further information on how you can meet the entry requirements, including details of alternative qualifications, please visit www.edgehill.ac.uk/offers.

 EU students can get country-specific information about the University’s entry requirements and equivalent national qualifications at www.edgehill.ac.uk/eu.

 On successful completion you will be able to work as a midwife in a variety of clinical settings including hospitals, the community, birth centres and independent practice.
 Further opportunities are available in many varied roles including specialist midwives, midwifery consultants, academia and research.

-If you are a prospective UK student who will be joining this undergraduate degree in academic year 2021/22, the tuition fee will be £9,250 a year (subject to final Government approval).
+If you are a prospective UK student who will be joining this undergraduate degree in academic year 2022/23, the tuition fee will be £9,250 a year (subject to final Government approval).

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.

 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.

 Subject to eligibility, UK students joining this undergraduate degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 UK students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.
-This includes a training grant of at least £5,000 per annum for Midwifery students.
+This includes a training grant of at least £5,000 a year for Midwifery students.

 For comprehensive information about the financial support available to eligible UK students joining this programme in academic year 2022/23, together with details of how to apply for potential funding, please view our Money Matters 2022/23 guide at www.edgehill.ac.uk/undergradfinance2022.